puavous/lmad1/BeforeInstanssi2024.md

   **Read the help page** of SoundBox: https://sb.bitsnbites.eu/help.html

-  **Check out my video tutorial** about it: https://youtu.be/JnJ5bUT6s8Q
+  **Check out a video tutorial** about it: https://youtu.be/JnJ5bUT6s8Q

   The video is titled "How to make a soundtrack for your first demoscene intro using the SoundBox soft synth tracker" ...
 I think showing some things in